jwds1978/jwds1978.github.io/_posts/2017-03-07-ignorant-fucktards.md

   <img alt="" height="321" src="{{ site.uri.assets }}/blog/2017/03/07/ignorant-fucktards/2017-03-07_06-25-05_03-02_482x321.jpg" style="border: 0px; display: block; margin-left: auto; margin-right: auto;" width="482" />
 </a>

-The fucking junkies leaving their used and uncapped needles, along with all of the other associated paraphernalia, laying around everyw-fucking-where are bad enough.&nbsp; But, like, WTF?!?&nbsp; Now, the fucksticks are shitting themselves and leaving their shitty fucking clothes just laying around too?&nbsp;
-Not only were there shitty fucking clothes every-fucking-where, but the toilet was full of shit as well.&nbsp; Seemingly, even the simple act of flushing is too much for some.
+The fucking junkies leaving their used and uncapped needles, along with all of the other associated paraphernalia, laying around every-fucking-where are bad enough.&nbsp; But, like, WTF?!?&nbsp; Now, the fucksticks are shitting themselves and leaving their shitty fucking clothes just laying around too?&nbsp; Not only were there shitty fucking clothes every-fucking-where, but the toilet was full of shit as well.&nbsp; Seemingly, even the simple act of flushing is too much for some.

 This is what I'd found a few mornings ago&hellip;